CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Experiment

 We evaluate the robustness of heatmap-based solvers using a suboptimal TSP-100 dataset generated by a time-limited LKH solver, which exhibits a known 1.36\% drop.
 This setting mirrors practical scenarios where obtaining optimal solutions for large-scale CO problems is computationally intractable, necessitating the use of suboptimal solutions.
 As shown in Table \ref{tab:suboptimal}, imitation-centric methods suffer severely from data quality degradation.
 DIFUSCO exhibits error amplification, deteriorating to an 11.84\% gap, while even T2T’s post-hoc guidance fails to fully mitigate the flawed pre-training (6.99\%).

-In contrast, CADO demonstrates exceptional robustness.
+In contrast, CADO demonstrates strong robustness.
 CADO (w/ SR) achieves a drop of only 1.86\%, significantly outperforming all other baselines.
 Notably, leveraging suboptimal labels via the Label-Centered Reward further boosts performance to 1.71\%.
-This outcome is particularly surprising, as it demonstrates that the Label-Centered Reward remains superior to the Standard Reward even when the labels are noisy.
+Notably, the Label-Centered Reward remains superior to the Standard Reward even when the labels are noisy.
 This empirically aligns with our theoretical claim in Section \ref{sec:method_baseline} that the Label-Centered Reward can serve as an unbiased baseline even with suboptimal labels, confirming its practical utility in real-world scenarios.